JoyenBenitto/ASIC_Design_Lab_Notes/README.md

 - GDS : Layout

 # COURSE
+ ## LAB 1
  [LAB 1: Introduction to RISCV ISA and GNU Compiler Toolchain](https://github.com/JoyenBenitto/VSD_ASIC_Design/tree/main/lab1#readme)<br>
+Dependencies

+    Follow the instruction in the README to install the relevant tools:
+        RISC-V GNU Compiler Toolchain
+        RISC-V Proxy Kernel
+        RISC-V Spike

+C Code

+    Open your terminal and run the following command to create a .c file.

+vim lab1/sum1ton.c

+we are writing a C program that finds the sum of number from 1 to n .
+We are going to use SPIKE simulator to simulate the code.

+#include<stdio.h>

+int main(){
+	int sum =0, n=5;

+	for(int i= 0; i <= n; ++i){
+		sum += i;
+	}

+	printf("Sum of the series is %d", sum);
+	return 0;
+}

+    To run the above code use :

+gcc lab1/sum1ton.c

+    However this will return an executable for the system it is run on.
+I am running it on an intel-i5 so the assembly is not RISC-V Assembly

+cat lab1/sum1ton.c

+C to Disassembly

+    To generate a RISC-V object file we need to use the riscv64-unknown-elf-gcc

+riscv64-unknown-elf-gcc -01 -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c
+ls -ltr sum1ton.o

+    Few flags we used o1 - Level 1 optimization lp64 - l (long integer) p(pointer)

+    To view the assembly code:

+riscv64-unknown-elf-objdump -d  sum1ton.o

+    Repeat the above but with ofast :

+riscv64-unknown-elf-gcc -0fast -mabi=lp64 -march=rv64i -o sum1ton.o sum1ton.c

+Debug

+ ## Lab 2
  [LAB 2: Introduction to ABI and Basic Verification Flow](https://github.com/JoyenBenitto/VSD_ASIC_Design/tree/main/lab2#readme)